ironbar/arc25/docs/03_State_of_the_art.md

 <!--- --->

 I'm going to recap all the learnings from the previous [ARC24 challenge](https://www.kaggle.com/competitions/arc-prize-2024).
+I would also add new and relevant papers during the ARC25 competition.

-## Summary of all the learnings
+## Learnings from ARC24

 - Reasoning models trained with RL like `o3` can solve ARC-AGI-1, but they need a lot of compute.
 That is around [x40000 times](https://x.com/guille_bar/status/1870479630383329472) the compute allowed in the competition ($8 vs $340k).
 However on ARC-AGI-2 they seem to be scoring below 5%.
 - Test-time training is crucial to improve the accuracy of transduction models.
 In my case the score improves from 11 to 33.